jhpyle/docassemble/_docs/config.md

 convertapi secret: SrWh4XfuOje5jYx1
 {% endhighlight %}

+You can use [CloudConvert] instead.
+Sign up with [CloudConvert], go to the Dashboard, go to Authorization, API keys under "API V2," and click "Create New API key."
+Copy the API key into your Configuration as the `cloudconvert secret`:

+{% highlight yaml %}
+cloudconvert secret: afwefhwfperowewERQWrasfASEf234Frthe33t4ge4rgf3evn3480w9ejfornv9n40923nvqiniQWeeorgmkbwyeghgpojrgbu
+{% endhighlight %}

-Enabling [ConvertAPI] can be useful if you are using [`docx template file`] to generate PDF files, but the standard [LibreOffice] conversion does not work properly due to incompatibilities between [Microsoft Word] and [LibreOffice].
+Enabling [ConvertAPI] or [CloudConvert] can be useful if you are using [`docx template file`] to generate PDF files, but the standard [LibreOffice] conversion does not work properly due to incompatibilities between [Microsoft Word] and [LibreOffice].

 ## <a name="pandoc engine"></a>Pandoc's LaTeX engine